This article will help you read and understand your pathology report for squamous cell carcinoma of the oropharynx.

 The surface of the oropharynx is lined by specialized cells called squamous cells that form a barrier called the epithelium.
 The tissue below the epithelium is called stroma.
 The stroma in the oropharynx is made up mostly of immune cells which makes this tissue look very similar to a lymph node.

 Squamous cell carcinoma is the most common type of cancer in the oropharynx.
-Most of these tumours are called non-keratinizing squamous cell carcinoma because the tumour cells do not make a protein called keratin that is made by squamous cells in other parts of the body.
+Most of these tumours are described as non-keratinizing because the tumour cells do not make large amounts of a protein called keratin that is made by squamous cells in other parts of the body.

 Most cases of squamous cell carcinoma in the oropharynx are caused by a virus called human papillomavirus (HPV).
 This virus infects the squamous cells and over time changes them into cancer cells.